fab13n/jsonschema_cn/README.md

     usage: jscn [-h] [-o OUTPUT] [-v] [--version] [filename]

-    Convert from a compact DSL into full JSON schema.
+    Convert from a compact DSL into full JSON Schema.

     positional arguments:
       filename              Input file; use '-' to read from stdin.